-As outlined in Schedule 2 of your Public Sector Decarbonisation Scheme Grant Offer Letter, there are a number of specific conditions relating to your project which must be resolved once the associated milestones are reached.
+As outlined in Schedule 2 of your Scotland's Public Sector Heat Decarbonisation Fund Grant Offer Letter, there are a number of specific conditions relating to your project which must be resolved once the associated milestones are reached.

 The purpose of this document is to provide guidance on what is required to resolve some of the common conditions, with examples of what is acceptable and templates for satisfying specific conditions.
-Please note the examples provided are for generic conditions that will apply to the majority of projects, your project may have bespoke conditions to resolve that are not covered here.
+Please note the examples provided are for generic conditions that will apply to the majority of projects.
+Your project may have bespoke conditions to resolve that are not covered here.